PVH (PVH)

 We hope PVH can improve its balance sheet and remain cautious until it increases its profitability or pays down its debt.

-We enjoyed seeing PVH beat analysts’ constant currency revenue and EPS expectations this quarter.
-On the other hand, its EBITDA missed and it lowered its full-year EPS guidance.
+It was good to see PVH beat analysts’ EPS expectations this quarter.
+On the other hand, its EPS guidance for next quarter missed and its constant currency revenue fell slightly short of Wall Street’s estimates.
 Overall, this was a softer quarter.
-The stock traded down 5.3% to $76.50 immediately after reporting.
+The stock traded down 2.7% to $85.25 immediately after reporting.

 12. Is Now The Time To Buy PVH?

-We see the value of companies helping consumers, but in the case of PVH, we’re out.
-For starters, its revenue growth was weak over the last five years.
-And while its Forecasted free cash flow margin suggests the company will have more capital to invest or return to shareholders next year, the downside is its constant currency sales performance has disappointed.
-On top of that, its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
+We cheer for all companies serving everyday consumers, but in the case of PVH, we’ll be cheering from the sidelines.
+To begin with, its revenue growth was weak over the last five years, and analysts don’t see anything changing over the next 12 months.
+And while its astounding EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its Forecasted free cash flow margin suggests the company will have more capital to invest or return to shareholders next year.
+On top of that, its constant currency sales performance has disappointed.

-PVH’s P/E ratio based on the next 12 months is 4.9x.
+PVH’s P/E ratio based on the next 12 months is 7.5x.
 While this valuation is optically cheap, the potential downside is huge given its shaky fundamentals.
-There are better stocks to buy right now.
+There are better investments elsewhere.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.